Janice Rich

-Early life
+Background

-Rich was born in Midlothian, Texas.
+Janice Rich was born in Midlothian, Texas.

-Career

 Rich is a certified professional legal secretary.
-In 2003, Rich became a county clerk for Mesa County, Colorado until 2010.
+In 2003, Rich became Mesa County Clerk until 2010.
 Rich worked for over twenty years as a legal secretary and as a court clerk prior to holding her first elected office.
 Rich also owned and operated a secretarial and business support service.

-Elected official
+Rich and her husband Steve live in Grand Junction, Colorado.

+Political career

-Rich held two elected offices prior to being elected to the Colorado House of Representatives.
-From 2011 to 2018, she served as the Mesa County Treasurer.
-Before that, she served two terms as the Mesa County Clerk and Recorder.
+Rich was first elected to public office in 2003 where she served as the Mesa County Clerk and Recorder for two terms.
+Rich served as the Mesa County Treasurer from 2010 to 2018.

-Elections

-2018
+Rich was elected to represent the 55th House District in the Colorado House of Representatives in 2018.
+She was reelected to the seat in 2020.

+Rich was elected to represent Colorado's 7th Senate district in 2022.
+Rich currently serves as the Senate Republican caucus chair.

+Electoral history

 Rich was first elected as a state representative in the 2018 general elections.
 In that election, she defeated her Democratic Party opponent, winning 62.64% of the vote.

-2020

 Rich was re-elected in the 2020 general election, defeating two opponents, one from the Democratic Party and one from the Green Party.

-2022

 In August 2021, Rich announced her candidacy for a seat in the Colorado Senate.
 Specifically, she ran to represent the newly reapportioned Senate District 7, which includes all of Mesa County and a portion of Delta County.
 In the election, Rich defeated her Democratic Party opponent, winning 70.06% of the total votes cast.

-Personal life

-Rich's husband is Steve.
-Rich and her family live in Grand Junction, Colorado.